Ancestor Search ...Find your Ancestors

 U and W

 • You can choose to search by last name only.
-Then, by using the tabs on the left hand side, you can further limit your search.
-For example, I was unsuccessful in searching for Katherina Wagner, even though I tried many variations for Katherina.
+Click on new search to further limit your search.
+For example, I was unsuccessful in searching for Katherina Wagner, even though I tried many spelling variations for Katherina.
 My next step was to search for all Wagners by leaving the first name in the search box blank.
-When I received the list of all Wagners, I was able to further refine my search by the use of the tabs.
+When I received the list of all Wagners, I was able to further refine my search by the use of "Refine this Search".
 In this case, I limited my search to gender and port of departure.
-So I searched by last name wih no first name, gender and port of departure.
+So I searched by last name with no first name, gender and port of departure.
 The limits available are port, name and gender, year of arrival (you can supply a range of years), ethnicity, age on arrival (you can supply a range of ages), port of departure, name of ship.
 You can choose one, some or all of the search refinements.

 • You can search by last name and first initial.
 First names are frequently abbreviated on the passenger lists.
 Searching by first initial brings up all abbreviations and spelling variations for all first names that start with the letter selected.